-The Board has established a clear and external reporting system to ensure that the board has access to accurate, relevant and timely information.
+The Board has established a clear internal and external reporting system to ensure that the board has access to accurate, relevant and timely information.
+The Board has ensured that policies and procedures are in place to maintain the highest standards of corporate conduct of the Company and its employees.